 Transfer Credit Officer: Libby Saylor

-All transfer credit, study abroad, or credit away requests must be submitted through the XCAT system; see: https://apps.sas.upenn.edu/sso/xcat
+All transfer credit, study abroad, or credit away requests for Summer 2022 and beyond, must be submitted through the XCAT 2.0 system: https://xcat.at.upenn.edu/

 1. Credit for courses taken away from Penn is not automatic.